kubeflow/manifests/README.md

 #### User Namespace

-Finally, create a new namespace for the the default user (named `user@example.com`).
+Finally, create a new namespace for the the default user (named `kubeflow-user-example-com`).

 ```sh
 kustomize build common/user-namespace/base | kubectl apply -f -